NithinKalidas/Appian/Integrations and Web API.md

 ## 33. Third part want to trigger your DB/SP
 By creating a WEB API in process model using the execute SP smart service we can achieve (NR)

+## 34. Inbound Integration vs Outbound Integration?
+Inbound: External system initiating call to pull data from appian or push data
+Outbound: When Appian initiate the connection to external system